tytydraco/yessleep/out/Actually_I_dont_need_to_make_new_friends_Im_fine.md

 "You could say that" she said coldly as she danced her fingers along the chefs blade.

-I looked a book on the coffee table.
+I looked at a book on the coffee table.
 'Fredrickton...'
 I said a lump forming in my throat.

 'Oh yes, one of my favourites.
 Rough start we had there..." she was now carving into the counter top with the tip of the blade ever so gently...

-I felt like I was in the Twilight Zone, I was starting to feel like maybe I was geting dizzy.
+I felt like I was in the Twilight Zone, Was I was getting dizzy?
 Maybe I wasn't paranoid after all?
 Was my temperature rising?
 I had to sit down.
 I looked at the table beside me.

 Another book that looked ancient 'Classical Poems of *Friedrick Durrple*'... everything in this room was connected to either a 'Fred' or 'Freida'.
 I was bewildered, it was incredibly strange.
 Why did she have all of this?